-All faculty, staff, and students on all campuses (Lubbock, Abilene, Amarillo, Dallas, Midland, Odessa) are automatically enrolled with their eraider email address and the primary phone number listed in their personnel or registration records, as well as a phone number to receive text messages.
+All faculty, staff, and students on all campuses (Lubbock, Abilene, Amarillo, Dallas, Midland, Odessa) are automatically enrolled with their eraider email address and the primary phone number listed in their personnel or registration records.
+Additionally, a phone number to receive text messages is also automatically enrolled in the STAT!Alerty System.
 The system accommodates additional numbers with an option for TDD/TTY for the hearing impaired.
-Members of all TTUHSC campus communities should keep their contact information updated by going to the <a href="https://exampus.com/truthscom/tru
+Members of all TTUHSC campus communities should keep their contact information updated by going to the TTUHSC Emergency Preparedness website.